-Summary information relating to the Directors of McPherson's Limited is set out below.
-Further details pertaining to each of the Directors can be found in the Directors' Report in the Group's 2016 Annual Report:
+Summary information relating to the Directors on the Board of McPherson's Limited is set out below.
+Further details pertaining to each of the Directors can be found in the Directors' Report in the Group's 2019 Annual Report:

 Graham A. Cubbin